unoplatform/uno/doc/articles/get-started-vsmac.md

     ```

 1. Once created, open the `MyApp-vsmac.slnf` file
-    - This `slnf` is called a solution filter, which automatically excludes projects which are not compatible with Visual Studio for Mac 2022.
+    - This `slnf` is called a solution filter, which automatically excludes projects which are not compatible with Visual Studio 2022 for Mac.
     - If you have a warning symbol on your iOS project, make sure you have the minimum version of Xcode installed.
 ![update-xcode](Assets/quick-start/xcode-version-warning.jpg)\